Xilinx/Vitis_Libraries/quantitative_finance/README.md

 * In the middle level (L2), pricing engines are provided as kernel to evaluate common finance derivatives, such as equity products, interest-rate products, foreign exchange (FX) products, and credit products.

-* The software API level (L3) wraps the details of offloading acceleration with pre-built binary (overlay) and allow users to accelerate supported pricing tasks on Alveo cards without engaging hardware development.

 Check the [comprehensive HTML documentation](https://docs.xilinx.com/r/en-US/Vitis_Libraries/quantitative_finance/index.html) for more details.